 Bachelor of Business (International Business)Program details

-In this three-year program you can choose a second business major, or a minor from another business discipline, a set of international studies courses or a foreign language to suit your career goals.
+In this three-year program you can choose a second business major, a minor from another business discipline, or a minor or electives from non-business areas to suit your career goals.

 How you will learn

 You will have the chance to demonstrate what you have learned in class or out in industry by: